dd/storybook-scheme-toggler/README.md

 ### enableAutoMode

-A parameter that enables auto mode, linking the preview scheme state to the browser's color scheme..
+A parameter that enables auto mode, linking the preview scheme state to the browser's color scheme.
 Default: `false`.